 Finding the best office chair isn’t as simple as just sitting in a chair.
-For the ultimate comfort experience, you have to consider things like lumbar support, blood flow and material, especially if you’re working from home 24/7.
-So we bought 35 of the top office chairs on the market today and spent over 300 hours testing them out to find the best one for you.
-As we tested, we paid close attention to ergonomics, adjustability and breathability.
+For the ultimate comfort experience, you have to consider things like lumbar support, blood flow, and material, especially if you’re working from home 24/7.
+So we bought 35 of the top office chairs on the market today and spent over 300 hours researching them out to find the best one for you.
+As we researched, we paid close attention to ergonomics, adjustability, and breathability.
 We even went as far as to measure how well they moved with our natural movements while sitting at the desk and if they worked well with standing desks.

 Keep reading to learn more about the Embody Chair, as well as the other office chairs that made our top 10 picks.